 This is generally a problem, because such testers fail the capability to heat up the anode at it's required working temperature.
 No tube, new made or NOS, is specified to work well with cold anode.
 This is very tedious to explain, because the curve tracer manufacturers spread false information about this, or ignore the problem.
 But it DOES matter.
 Like when we test 300B-XLS, we do so in the factory at 495, 100mA, and we read the result after thermal balance, which needs 10 minutes.

 So even when tube curves may look very impressive, myself I can not see anything specific from those, unless the tube has is defective anyway.
 This would become visible from the curves running into saturation.
-However bias would be wrong, and distortion is terrible.
+However in such a case, the tube bias would be wrong, and distortion is terrible.
 To call such a tube bad, we need no curve tracer for that.
-Yet for early diagnoses, tube curves unveil no useful information.
-Long before the tube curves become optically bad, already grid voltage begins to change.
-So we better look at grid voltage.
+Yet for early diagnoses, tube curves unveil no useful information of any kind.
+There is no funny shape, or anything else visible.
+Long before the tube curves become optically bad, the dynamic parameters of the tube begin to change, but unfortunately for curve tracer users, these parameters can not be judged well with cold anode..

 All together, we must take into account, the lack of heat will result in an error in the range of 5...20%, depending on the tube type and use condition.
 Used tubes will have a larger error than new tubes.
-Yet, being aware of the many shortcomings, such testers may be used for what they are worth.
+Yet, being aware of the shortcomings, curve tracers may be used for what they are worth.

 Gm (transconductance) must be measured in auto bias.